CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 ##Previous Implementations

 Currently SymEngine has a `UnivariatePolynomial` class which has support for basic algebraic computations such as addition, subtraction and multiplication of Polynomials.
-Its just at the beginning stage and there is still a long way to go before the module is complete.<br/>
+It's just at the beginning stage and there is still a long way to go before the module is complete.<br/>
-Regarding Sets there is only a basic implementation of Intervals which got added very recently.
+Regarding Sets there is only a basic implementation of Intervals which got added very recently with [this](https://github.com/symengine/symengine/pull/846) PR in which I helped in reviewing.

 SymPy on the other hand has a very robust Polynomial Manipulation Module and a flexible Sets module.
 These would act as a good reference since these are very well documented.[[1](http://docs.sympy.org/latest/modules/solvers/solvers.html)][[2](http://docs.sympy.org/latest/modules/sets.html)]<br/>
 For Infinity class, there is a reference of [Pynac's Infinity class](https://github.com/pynac/pynac/blob/master/ginac/infinity.cpp).
 <br/>
-For Polynomial Manipulation also SymPy will act as a good reference but for understanding the algorithms my best friend will be the [Modern Computer Algebra](https://drive.google.com/file/d/0BzO2PqynA0ihbmZKLWdLenkyX00/view?pref=2&pli=1) Book.
+For Polynomial Manipulation also SymPy will act as a good reference but for understanding the algorithms my best friend will be the Modern Computer Algebra Book by Gathen and Gerhard.

 ##Time during Summers